Chicago Nursing Home Abuse Lawyers

-How to Choose an Adequate Nursing Home in Chicago
+How to Choose a Nursing Home in Chicago

 When you are choosing a nursing home for your loved one in the Chicago area, it is important for their safety and comfort that you take your time.
-The Federal Center for Medicare & Medicaid Services (CMS) ranks US nursing homes on a scale of one to five, with five being “much above average” and one being “much below average.”
-Rankings are based on factors such as reported nursing home abuse and neglect, and are available on the CMS website.
+The Federal Center for Medicare & Medicaid Services (CMS) ranks U.S. nursing homes on a scale of 1 to 5, with 5 being “much above average” and 1 being “much below average.”
+Rankings are based on factors such as reported nursing home abuse and neglect and are available on the CMS website.

-Bearing in mind that 81 Chicago area nursing homes have recently received a score of one and an additional 81 received a score of two (“below average”) visiting this site before your begin visiting nursing homes is a very good idea.
+Eighty-one Chicago area nursing homes have recently received a score of 1, and an additional 81 facilities received a score of 2 (“below average”).

 Taking your time to select a nursing home is essential, but not always enough to prevent abuse.
 If you notice any signs of nursing home abuse, it becomes important to notify an experienced attorney right away.

-The Chicago nursing home abuse attorneys at Harvey L Walner & Associates act quickly on these claims to stop abuse and help ensure your loved one is protected.
+The Chicago nursing home abuse attorneys at Harvey L. Walner & Associates, Ltd. act quickly on these claims to stop abuse and help ensure your loved one is protected.
 We will fight tirelessly for your family’s rights and do everything possible to foster a swift and just solution.

-If you suspect your loved one is suffering mistreatment in their nursing home, please contact Harvey L. Walner & Associates today to schedule a free consultation with an experienced Chicago nursing home abuse attorney.
+If you suspect your loved one is suffering mistreatment in their nursing home, please contact Harvey L. Walner & Associates, Ltd. today to schedule a free consultation with an experienced Chicago nursing home abuse attorney.